-Just a tip: these markets are especially active and abundant at Christmas, when food and craft stalls also proliferate in the surrounding area.
+Just a tip: these markets are especially active and abundant at Christmas, when food and craft stalls also proliferate around them.
 Nothing better than dropping by them if you visit Krakow at that time.
-For other plans to do in that period of the year I leave here more details about what to do in Krakow at Christmas.
+For other plans to do at that time of year I leave here more details about what to do in Krakow at Christmas.

-If you are up for this activity, there are several tours at your disposal.
+If you are up for this activity, there are several tours available.
 Each one may have specific variations, but in essence they offer the following:

 - Guided tour of the markets